rayhog/aviator-jekyll-template/_documentation/overview.md

   * `https://v6-1.technopedia.com/tql?q=MATCH <Query Parameters>`
-    ###### You provide query parameters to the MATCH statement to generate the criteria for your query, as shown in the following example:<br>
+    ###### You provide query parameters in the TQL MATCH statement to generate the criteria for your query, as shown in the following example:<br>

     GET: `https://v6-1.technopedia.com/tql?q=MATCH (sft:SOFTWARE_PRODUCT) RETURN sft`<br>

   * `https://v6-1.technopedia.com/technopedia-id/<Technopedia ID>.`
-    ###### You provide the Technopedia ID for the product that you're querying to return data for that specific product, as in the following example: <br>
+    ###### You provide the Technopedia ID for the entity that you're querying to return data for that specific entity.
+    The following example shows a dummy Technopedia ID: <br>

     GET: `https://v6-1.technopedia.com/technopedia-id/86-7ytdf89jdjhjsdh87`